Alireza-Azizi-official/10_LOW_LEVEL_PROJECTS/MASTER MIND/README.md

-This game is called 'Hang man' in this game you have 3 sec to guess the right letter other wise you lose one of your chances.
+This game is called 'MASTERMIND' in this game the system will choose a 4 digit number randomly then you must guess the number by entering only 4 digit number not any other thing.
+If you can guess correctly in the first try which is so rare then you would be the master mind other wise you just win.
-In the beginig the game will choose a random word and show you the number of letters that you must guess.
+If you guess some of the numbers then, the system will show you a message that how many of your numbers where correct and it will show you the number to make it easier for you.
-You will have one more chance (e.g. if the word is 'car' then you) will have 4 chances to guess.
-If you guess correctly then it's ok otherwise you will lose one of your chances.
-If your chances are = 0 then you lose.